paymennt/docs/community/6-online-payment/2-subscriptions.md

 sidebar_label: Subscriptions
 ---

-Paymmnet.com allows you to create subscriptions which customers authorize automatic, periodic payments for your goods or services.
+Paymmnet.com allows you to create subscriptions in which customers authorize automatic, periodic payments for your goods or services.
 Once set up, payments occur at regular intervals, providing a consistent revenue stream for your business.

 :::note